Esri/solutions-geoprocessing-toolbox/data_management/README.md

 ## Topographic Basemap Tools

 Tools to assist in building a topographic basemap from feature data in the Urban Topographic Data Store (NGA's TFDM) geodatabase schema.
+These tools are part of the Topographic Basemap Map Template: http://www.arcgis.com/home/item.html?id=a2368ba5e3ac4459851a1ac3b5891c08

 * Add DTED 1,2 to Elevation Mosaic Dataset
 * Create Elevation Mosaic Dataset